Frequently Asked Questions

 Will I be discriminated against because I had genetic testing?

 Genetic discrimination is a concern for some patients when considering genetic testing.
 Federal and state laws prevent genetic discrimination based on genetic test results.
-The Genetic Information Non-discrimination Act (GINA) provides protection from genetic discrimination on a national level.
+The Genetic Information Non-Discrimination Act (GINA) provides protection from genetic discrimination on a national level.
 GINA prohibits discrimination by health insurance companies and employers based on “genetic information.”
 In this case, “genetic information” is defined as: your genetic test results; your relatives’ genetic test results (up to and including fourth degree relatives); and/or information about family history of any disease or disorder.

 These laws, however, do not protect individuals from genetic discrimination in life, long-term disability, or long-term care insurance policies.
 Some individuals consider making changes to their insurance policies before pursuing genetic counseling and testing.
 This is more often a concern for individuals who have never been diagnosed with cancer.
 To our knowledge, insurance discrimination based on genetic testing is rare.
 However, we encourage you to consider these risks prior to proceeding with genetic counseling and testing.
-Click here for more information about GINA.
+Find more information about GINA.